Project results POPFREE stage two

 Various concepts were tested in PFAS-free fire-fighting foam (FFF) where, among other things, a certain type of silicon particles indicated an improvement in the foam's extinguishing ability and has potential in foams that are not in the form of concentrates that require low viscosity.
 The PFAS-free foam was launched by project partners during the project.

-New methods for evaluating and screening new alternatives and prototype embankments before traditional slip tests on snow were developed and prototype embankments with different alternatives were screened.
-A sledge that measures friction between prepared skis and snow was developed and tested in the ski tunnel in Gällö.
-The most promising prototypes of the lab tests were selected and tested by the Längdland team's wall team in Torsby ski tunnel.
+New methods for evaluating and screening new alternatives and prototype ski waxes before traditional glide testing on snow were developed.
+One method consisting of a sledge that measures friction between prepared skis and snow was developed and tested in the ski tunnel in Gällö.
+New ski waxes without PFAS were developed and commercialised by the industry partners Brav and RedCreek.
+A range of different alternative additives were tested in a prototype formulation that were screened with the methods developed in the project.
+The best performing ski waxes in the lab scale screening methods were selected and tested by proffessional ski wax technicians in the Swedish national cross-country team in Torsby ski tunnel.

 A large number of surfactants were evaluated with respect to film-forming ability on a lab scale with a newly developed method.
 The most promising went on to evaluation on a larger scale where the most promising was formulated and evaluated in an end product that is now on the market.
 Implementation of PFAS-free surfactants in several different types of products is included in step three.